A Far Better Thing: Background

 Parry said in an interview that she read A Tale of Two Cities soon after her first visit to London and Paris in 2015.
 After pondering the similarities between Sydney Carton and Charles Darnay in Dickens's novel, she asked herself the question, "what if Carton and Darnay look identical because Darnay is Carton's changeling?"
 For ten years, Parry developed A Far Better Thing around that question, beginning with a simple reworking of A Tale of Two Cities from Carton's perspective, then slowly introducing fairies and magic.
 She explained that her novel is a "shadow version" of Dickens's novel with "hidden spaces" in Paris and London – including a goblin market hidden behind a secret door, and a house stuck outside time.
 Parry said, "My favourite magical worlds are always the ones lurking just out of reach, and places like London and Paris, intricate and sprawling and lived-in for centuries, always feel layered with them."

 Another retelling of A Tale of Two Cities from Carton's perspective is the 2000 novel, A Far Better Rest by Susanne Alleyn.
-In her novel, Alleyn explains the resemblance between Carton and Darnay by making them, unbeknown to each other, half-brothers.
+In her novel, Alleyn explains the resemblance between Carton and Darnay by making them, unbeknown to each other, first cousins.